Elizabeth East

 AreaSearch analysis of residential development drivers sees Elizabeth East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Elizabeth East averaged around 16 new dwelling approvals per year over the past five financial years, totalling an estimated 83 homes.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Elizabeth East averaged around 16 new dwelling approvals per year over the past five financial years, totalling an estimated 83 homes.
 So far in FY-26, 13 approvals have been recorded.
-This averages out to approximately 2.4 new residents per year gained for each dwelling built between FY-21 and FY-25, indicating healthy demand that should support property values.
+An average of 2.4 new residents per year was gained for each dwelling built between FY-21 and FY-25, indicating healthy demand that supports property values.
 New homes are being built at an average expected construction cost value of $281,000.

 There have also been $942,000 in commercial approvals this financial year, suggesting a predominantly residential focus.
 Compared to Greater Adelaide, Elizabeth East records markedly lower building activity, 80.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.
-This level is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
-Recent construction comprises 80.0% standalone homes and 20.0% medium and high-density housing, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 80.0% standalone homes and 20.0% medium and high-density housing, maintaining Elizabeth East's traditional suburban character with a focus on family homes appealing to those seeking space.

 Frequently Asked Questions - Development